Textile, Taliesin Line: Design 107

 This is a Textile.
-It was manufactured by F. Schumacher & Co..
+It was designed by Frank Lloyd Wright and manufactured by F. Schumacher & Co..
 It is dated 1957 and we acquired it in 1967.
 Its medium is cotton and its technique is screen printed on plain weave.
 It is a part of the Textiles department.

 Toward the end of his life, in 1955, Frank Lloyd Wright produced the “Taliesin Ensemble,” a line of home furnishings for those who did not live in one of his houses.
 Wright partnered with numerous firms to complete the project, among them Heritage-Henredon, with whom he produced a line of furniture, and the Martin Senour Company (a division of Sherwin-Williams), with whom he developed a line of paints.